microsoft/presidio/docs/tutorial_service.md

 1. Analyze text
     ```sh
     echo -n '{"text":"John Smith lives in New York.
 We met yesterday morning in Seattle.
 I called him before on (212) 555-1234 to verify the appointment.
-He also told me that his drivers license is AC111921", "analyzeTemplate":{"fields":[]}  }' | http <api-service-address>/api/v1/projects/<my-project>/analyze
+He also told me that his drivers license is AC111921", "analyzeTemplate":{"allFields":true}  }' | http <api-service-address>/api/v1/projects/<my-project>/analyze
     ```

 ***Sample 2***